aaronkarp123/EarthTones/README.md

+# EarthTones

+This repository stores the completed at WIP VCV rack plug-ins developed by Aaron Karp, under the name *EarthTones*.

 ## PolarCV

 This is a module that generates control voltages that correspond to a point traveling along various polar equations.